-Dr. Doug Larche is an internationally recognized playwright, professor, poet, singer-songwriter, director and composer, who was a Senior Fulbright Scholar to Ukraine.
-He holds a B.A. from Graceland University, an M.Ed. from Wichita State University, a Ph.D. from Indiana University, and an MFA in Playwriting and Dramaturgy from the University of Iowa Playwrights Workshop, where he was a Norman Felton Fellow.
-He has done post-doctoral residencies at Yale, Oxford, and Harvard.
-The founder of five international playwrights workshops, Doug is a lifetime Artistic and Production Director of over 200 plays and 40 film projects.
+Dr. Doug Larche was an internationally recognized playwright, professor, poet, singer-songwriter, director and composer, who was a Senior Fulbright Scholar to Ukraine.
+He held a B.A. from Graceland University, an M.Ed. from Wichita State University, a Ph.D. from Indiana University, and an MFA in Playwriting and Dramaturgy from the University of Iowa Playwrights Workshop, where he was a Norman Felton Fellow.
+He did post-doctoral residencies at Yale, Oxford, and Harvard.
+The founder of five international playwrights workshops, Doug was a lifetime Artistic and Production Director of over 200 plays and 40 film projects.
 His day job was as Playwright-in-Residence, Chair and International Distinguished Professor of Theatre and Communication in Ukraine, Korea, Canada, Mexico, the Caribbean, the Northwoods and across America.

 Dr. Arvid Osterberg is University Professor at Iowa State University, where he teaches graduate courses on inclusive design and historic preservation in the Department of Architecture.
 During his 43+ years at ISU, he has taught students to prioritize accessibility and safety.
 Arvid has consulted with attorneys on fall investigations throughout his career.
 He is a registered architect and holds two degrees in architecture from the University of Illinois and a doctorate in architecture from the University of Michigan.